Caesar-Victory/targetToKngiht/docs/src/Capriccio.md

 1. Quickly record step and command in process of solving problems by a few words.
 2. Throw a problem by application scenario.
+3. Don’t describe the same problems in many times and ask many people about those.

+# Retrospect